USS Roosevelt (DDG-80): Service history

+On 20 January 2026, during rising tensions between the United States and the Islamic Republic of Iran, it was reported to have returned to the Eastern Mediterranean as part of a US naval buildup around Iran.

 Coat of arms

 Shield

 The shield has background of dark blue with a gold orle.
 In the center of the shield is a sword wrapped in the fret with a demi-sun above.The traditional Navy colors were chosen for the shield because dark blue and gold represents the sea and excellence respectively.
 White denotes integrity and loyalty.
 President Roosevelt's leadership brought stability and strength to Americas during the Depression and threat of fascist aggression are exemplified by the fret.
 The sword signifies the call to Americans to be prepared and confident during World War II.
 It also indicates DDG 80's readiness for deployment of modern weaponry in the country's defense.
 The demi-sun represents truth and Roosevelt's aspirations for a better world.
 Roosevelt helped to bring unity to the country and this is represented in the orle of the shield.

 Crest

 The crest consists of a ship wheel encompassed in the sun with a rose in the lozenge center.President Roosevelt's achievement to bring the United States out of domestic crisis and worldwide conflict are represented by the demi-sun.
 A ship wheel is centered in the sun denotes Roosevelt's appointment as Assistant Secretary of the Navy as well as his success leading American through trouble some years during his presidency.
 The lozenge is a reference to Eleanor Roosevelt, his wife, for her political assistance and reputation.
 Representing Roosevelt's four presidential elections are each side of the lozenge.
 The rose is the state flower of New York and represents his governing of the state and family name.